 a)Corresponding author: zyp2817@hust.edu.cn

 Abstract.
 The solar dish Stirling engine system is well known for its high light-to-electricity conversion efficiency.
-This paper puts forward new arrangements of the solar dish system by using Stirling engine array (SEA).
+This paper puts forward a new layout scheme of the solar dish system by using Stirling engine array (SEA).
 The SEA has multiple connection types.
 To find out the influence of connection type on the performance of SEA, five basic connection types were proposed.
 A Stirling engine model considering various losses and irreversibilities were developed.
 The model was evaluated by considering the prototype GPU-3 Stirling engine as a case study.
 SEA models were developed based on the Stirling engine model.
 Global efficiency and power of different connection types of SEAs with the same hot and cold flows were evaluated.
 Effects of different factors on the performance of SEA were considered.
 Result shows that flow order has little influence on the SEA performance, and serial flows connection type is the best for an SEA to obtain best performance and adaptability for given heating and cooling fluids.

 Keywords: Stirling cycle, Stirling engine model, Stirling engine array, connection type